 Another leading network, EE has all the top-end phones front and centre, but on the lower end of the budget you can still find Motorola, Huawei, Doro and Sony up for grabs.
 Pay as you go phones include Alcatel, Oppo, Mobiwire and IMO, some of which will cost you less than a weekly grocery bill.

 Three has all the usual top brands, but also offers Xiaomi, OnePlus, Google and Nokia as pay monthly options.
 Its OnePlus options are particularly extensive, considering that you may not be able to find a single model available with other retailers.
-Its PAYG range includes Nokia, Samsung, the iPhone 7 and Google.
+Its PAYG range includes Nokia and Samsung.

 While not a major network or one of the big high street names, it’s worth mentioning giffgaff, as it’s well known for its value for money and variety of cheap mobile phones. giffgaff has a somewhat unique business model as its customer service is handled online. giffgaff passes the savings onto the customer, which means a lot of its handsets end up being cheaper than elsewhere.
 That said, they also tend to move fast, so you’ll need to be quick if you spot something you like.

 Generally, the less features a phone has, the cheaper it is.
-While the vast majority of modern phones, cheap or expensive, are smartphones, there are some ‘dumbphones’ out there that keep prices down.
+While the vast majority of modern phones, cheap or expensive, are smartphones, there are some feature phones (sometimes cruelly referred to as ‘dumbphones’) out there that keep prices down.
 There are other advantages to these phones, including:

 Longer battery life without energy-draining apps